he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Phantasmal Protagonist.md

 * **Ally** The protagonist takes the form of a recognizable support character.
 Its thematic action is to grant an adjacent creature 4d4 temporary Hit Points, which last for 1 round.
 * **Hero** The protagonist takes the form of a legendary hero.
 Its thematic action is to attempt a melee Strike, using your spell attack roll to make the attack and inflicting 4d6+6 mental damage on a hit.
 * **Villain** The protagonist takes the form of a notorious villain.
 Its thematic action is to harry and mock an adjacent target.
-The target must succeed at a Will save or become [[Flat-Footed]] ([[Slowed]] on a critical failure) until the end of your next turn.
+The target must succeed at a Will save or become [[DATABASE/condition/Flat-Footed|flat-footed]] ([[DATABASE/condition/Slowed|slowed 1]] on a critical failure) until the end of your next turn.

 ---
 **Heightened (+1)** The protagonist's AC, saving throw modifiers, skill modifiers, and Perception modifier increases by 3, and its HP increase by 30.
 A heroic protagonist's damage increases by 1d6.
 An ally protagonist's temporary Hit Points granted increases by 1d4.